 Skip to contentSkip to navigationSkip to topbar

-On this page
+Page toolsOn this page

-Display Node.js and Twilio Helper Library versions
+Display Node.js and Twilio SDK versions

 Sometimes, such as when you are migrating to the latest version of Node.js, you want to verify what version of Node.js your Functions are running on.
-The same can apply to the version of the Twilio Node.js Helper Library(link takes you to an external page) that you are using, since its version determines what functionality is available via the context.getTwilioClient helper.
+The same can apply to the version of the Twilio Node.js SDK(link takes you to an external page) that you are using, since its version determines what functionality is available via the context.getTwilioClient helper.

 The following code sample shows some helpful values that you can return or log for verification.
 To get started, follow the instructions below to create a Service and Function to host and execute the example.